singingwolfboy/flask-dance/README.rst

 the OAuth dance again, which is not good.
 You're better off storing access tokens in a database or some other persistent store, and Flask-Dance has support for swapping out the storage backend.
-For example, if you're using `SQLAlchemy`_, just set it up like this:
+For example, if you're using `SQLAlchemy`_, set it up like this:

 .. code-block:: python